Solving Sudoku puzzles

 end

-The programme we have written can consistently generate Sudoku with a single solution, where the minimum number of hints is somewhere between 20 and 30, which is more than enough for this example.
+The program we wrote can stably generate Sudoku with a single solution, where the minimum number of hints is somewhere between 20 and 30, which is more than sufficient for this example.

 sudoku_puzzle = generate_sudoku_puzzle(25);